-Pupils at KS3 continue to be taught for most subjects in their own dedicated form classrooms, with teachers moving into the teaching spaces to provide pupils with the safety and security of their 'class base'.
+Pupils at KS3 continue to be taught for most subjects in their own dedicated form classrooms.
 They access National Curriculum subjects with a continued focus on reading.
-They visit specialist teaching rooms as appropriate to the subject eg the Science Lab and the Food Tech room.
+Pupils are taught by their form teachers for English, Maths and PSHE/Careers/Citizenship but progress to being taught by a wider range of other subject specific teachers for the rest of the curriculum.
+They visit specialist teaching rooms as appropriate to the subject eg the Science Lab and the Art Room.